16 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your in-the-box mixes sounding a little too sterile and digital?
+Are your mixes sounding a little too sterile and thin?
 I found a fix.
-We all know the real…
+Let's keep it 100 - we…

 I've been digging through the web and found something special for your arsenal today.
-Let's be real for a second—how…
+Let's keep it real—one of the…